epam/ai-dial-interceptors-sdk/README.md

 Make sure that

-1. chat completion interceptors are only used in chat models or application,
+1. chat completion interceptors are only used in chat models or applications,
 2. embeddings interceptors are only used in embeddings models.

 The stack of interceptors in DIAL works similarly to a stack of middlewares in Express.js or Django: